davidcole1340/ext-php-rs/README.md

 - PHP 8.0 or later
   - No support is planned for lower versions.
-- Linux or Darwin-based OS
+- Linux, macOS or Windows-based operating system
 - Rust - no idea which version
 - Clang 3.9 or greater